MariuszFerdyn/AzureSecurityCenterOSRemediations/TotalSecurityViaAllPolicies/StepBySetp.md

 Set-AzContext -Subscription "SubscriptionID"
 ```

 ## Install ResourceGraph Module (need admin rights).
-If you do not want generate policies to implement yourself you can skip to penultimate point in this manual.
+If you do not want generate policies to implement yourself you can use predefinied from this repository, so you can skip to penultimate point in this manual.
 ```
 Install-Module Az.ResourceGraph
 ```